Mandurah line: Kwinana Freeway roadworks

-Package E was for the alterations to the Kwinana Freeway between the CBD and Glen Iris, including strengthening the existing Narrows Bridge for the northbound tracks and adding a parallel bridge for the southbound tracks, widening and strengthening Mount Henry Bridge, earthworks for Bull Creek and Murdoch stations, realigning and reconstructing the freeway ramps and intersections at Leach Highway and South Street, replacing a bus on ramp at Canning Bridge station, and realigning the freeway carriageways.
-Works were not required south of Glen Iris as this was done as part of the Kwinana Freeway upgrade earlier.

-By May 2003, two consortia had been shortlisted: Thiess Barclay Mowlem Joint Venture and Leighton Contractors.
-As Thiess was a subsidiary of Leighton, concerns about a lack of competition in the tender process were raised, but MacTiernan said that a lack of contractors that could do the work left the government with no choice but to accept the bids.
-Leighton was selected as the preferred proponent in October 2003 and the contract was approved in December 2003 for $99.1 million.
-This coincided with an announcement that the planned commencement of services to Mandurah had been brought forward to the end of 2006.
-The contract was signed the following month.
+Package E was for alterations to the Kwinana Freeway between the CBD and Glen Iris.
+This included upgrades to the Narrows and Mount Henry Bridges, earthworks for Bull Creek and Murdoch stations, the realignment and reconstruction of the freeway ramps and intersections at Leach Highway and South Street, a replacement bus on-ramp at Canning Bridge station, and a realignment of the freeway carriageways.
+Work was not required south of Glen Iris; this had already been done as part of the previous Kwinana Freeway upgrade.
+By May 2003, two consortia had been shortlisted: Leighton Contractors, and a joint venture between Thiess and Barclay Mowlem.
+Because Thiess was a subsidiary of Leighton, concerns about a lack of competition in the tender process were raised, but MacTiernan said a lack of competent contractors left the government with no choice but to accept the bids.
+Leighton was selected in October 2003 and the contract was signed in January 2004 for $99 million.
+(Note: A later source reported the cost of Package E was $105 million.)

 Before the Mandurah line was built, the Narrows Bridge, which crosses the Swan River, consisted of two parallel bridges with bus lanes as the innermost lane of each bridge.
-The older, southbound bridge was too weak and did not have enough room for railway tracks, so a third bridge was built in between the two bridges for the southbound Mandurah line track.
-This was built using precast concrete beams which were craned into position.
-The first four beams were lifted into place by October 2005, and by April 2006, the bridge was complete.
-The northbound bridge had to be strengthened to carry the northbound track as well.
-For the Mount Henry Bridge, which crosses the Canning River, the original plan was for extra lanes to be added to both its west and east sides and for the middle lanes to be used for the railway.
-Leighton proposed constructing a single standalone bridge on the western side instead, saving $17 million.
+The recently built northbound bridge was able to carry the northbound Mandurah line track with only minor strengthening, but the older southbound bridge was too weak and did not have enough room for the southbound track, so a new bridge for the southbound track was built in between the two bridges.
+The new bridge was built using precast concrete beams that were craned into position.
+The first four beams were lifted into place by October 2005, and the bridge was completed by April 2006.
+The original plan for the Mount Henry Bridge, which crosses the Canning River, was the addition of extra lanes to both its west and east sides, and for the Mandurah line to run across the middle.
+Leighton proposed to construct a single bridge on the western side instead, saving $17 million.
 Construction at the Mount Henry Bridge began in May 2004.
-The new bridge opened on 22–23 January 2006, allowing work on the rail corridor to begin on the original bridge.
-The new bridge was 15 m wide, 660 m long, and was constructed using the incremental launch method.
-To enable the Mandurah line to exit the freeway and enter the William Street tunnel at its northern end, a bridge was built for the southbound Mitchell Freeway carriageway.
-This was done from the top down, allowing three lanes to remain open at all times.
+The new bridge is 15 m wide and 660 m long, and was constructed using the incremental launch method.
+It opened on 22–23 January 2006, allowing work on the rail corridor to begin on the original bridge.
+To enable the Mandurah line to exit the freeway and enter the William Street tunnel, a bridge was built for the southbound carriageway of the Mitchell Freeway.
+This was built from the top down, allowing three lanes to remain open at all times.
 Package E was completed in June 2006.